The power supply of your gaming PC is one of the most underrated components that can have the largest effect on your computer’s performance.

 The EVGA SuperNOVA is also a fully modular PSU, which allows you the opportunity to use a lot fewer cables as compared to the standard semi-modular or non-modular PSU’s.
-Essentially, with this fully modular PSU, you are only required to use the cables that your system requires, which will tremendously benefit towards achieving a cleaner-looking PC.
+Essentially, with this fully modular PSU, you only need to use the cables that your system requires, which will tremendously benefit towards achieving a cleaner-looking PC.

 For reference, this PSU is suitable for gamers running one of the best graphics cards on the market in the likes of GeForce’s 20 series.
 This includes the 2080 Ti.
-In fact, the standard 2080 RTX will only require around 600 watts, which means that you will have plenty of power for potential upgrades around your setup.
+In fact, the standard 2080 RTX will only require around 600 watts, which means that you will have plenty of power left for potential upgrades around your setup.

 This PSU is also 80+ platinum rated, making it one of the most resourceful power supplies on this list.

-With all that in mind, if you decide to go for this truly awesome power supply, you can enjoy a 10-year guarantee so should any faults arise, you will be taken care of.
+With all that in mind, if you decide to go for this truly awesome power supply, you can enjoy a 10-year guarantee, so should any faults arise, you will be taken care of.

 Best Budget-Friendly Pick